Probus clubs provide an opportunity for retired or semi-retired people to meet and socialise.

 There are Probus groups all over the world, though the largest numbers are in the UK, Canada and Australia.
 There is no governing body for the Probus movement, and although most clubs follow a similar pattern, each local club decides its own format and rules.
 Many are linked to local Rotary Clubs.

-The Probus Club of Winchcombe is a relaxed and friendly group, with about 70 members.
+The Probus Club of Winchcombe is a relaxed and friendly group, with about 80 members.
 Every second Friday morning we have a meeting at which we hear a talk by an invited speaker.
 In normal times, we socialise over coffee before the talk, and our thirstier members regroup afterwards in a local pub.
-During the Covid epidemic, however, our meetings have been held online.
+Since the Covid pandemic, our meetings have also been accessible online via Zoom which suits those people who are unable to attend in person, either because they are ill or because they are away but don’t want to miss the meeting.

 If you would like know more about the Club, or enquire about joining, send an email to